scottpeterson/pnwquizzing/docs/qm_best.md

 In all cases, the quizmaster must prompt and react as close to exactly the same as possible across every question of every quiz in a meet.

+Prompts a quizmaster is NOT allowed to say:
+- When a quizzer has correctly answered a Quote or Chapter Verse Reference question, but the full reference has not been given (either by the quizmaster or the quizzer), "More on the reference."
+- On Situation questions, "More on the quote" or "More on the answer."
+- On Situation questions, when the quizzer has completed the quotation, "and you answer?"

 ## Question Rulings

-When it doubt about a quizzer's responses being sufficiently incorrect to be counted incorrect, allow the quizzer to continue through his or her 30-second answer period.
+When in doubt about a quizzer's responses being sufficiently incorrect to be counted incorrect, allow the quizzer to continue through his or her 30-second answer period.
 Make rulings efficiently.
 If in doubt, rule in the quizzer's favor, then pause briefly to allow a challenge.

 Always be open to challenge and be willing to evaluate whatever the captains feel is in error.

 In all cases, the quizmaster must rule as close to exactly the same as possible across every question of every quiz in a meet.

+No question should be thrown out, unless the quizmaster made a mistake, or unless the question is deemed invalid.
+When faced with a difficult, subjective ruling, make your best ruling - questions should not be thrown out just because the ruling is difficult.

 ## Closing a Quiz